 gospel in the world.
 There are many attributes of God that Paul mentioned, but

-person can potentially pursue righteousness, peace, faith and love apart from
+person can pursue righteousness, peace, faith and love but never achieve them

 (125ba) Thy kingdom come